semanux/website/_posts/2021-03-15-feature-in-paraplegiker.md

 ---
-title: Feature about us in the PARAplegiker Magazine
+title: Feature in the PARAplegiker Magazine
 lang: en
 preview_alt: 'The cover of the PARAplegiker magazine displays a home robot.'
 ---